-A tender exercise for the provision of investment management services to the charity was conducted during the year, with the assistance of Independent Investment Reviews Ltd. Following a full and fair competition, Investec were re-appointed.
+A tender exercise for the provision of investment management services to the charity was conducted in 2017, with the assistance of Independent Investment Reviews Ltd. Following a full and fair competition, Investec were re-appointed.

 1 The ARC Sterling Steady Growth Index is a composite of charity portfolios exhibiting 60-80% of the volatility of the UK equity market.